JorjaFox/website/content/posts/library/news/2013/digital-spy.md

 "It's something that we've tended to avoid often in the past - we'd maybe do this kind of stuff every ten episodes, or once a season - but we're getting to the core and the heart of the matter with season 13, so I hope everybody enjoys it."

-**Episode seven &#8216;Fallen Angels' also contains nods to the past and to the character of Warrick Brown - what can you reveal about that?**
+**Episode seven 'Fallen Angels' also contains nods to the past and to the character of Warrick Brown - what can you reveal about that?**

 "It was a tough one to shoot, because I miss Gary Dourdan every day.
 It's funny - he's been gone for a long time and I still miss him on the show.
 I miss his character, I miss his energy - so it was hard to go back.